Noderyos/msbasic/README.md

+# Microsoft BASIC for my 6502 breadboard computer (really close to [Ben Eater 6502 project](https://eater.net/6502))

+This code was forked from mist64/msbasic to experiment with my 6502 computer.

 # Microsoft BASIC for 6502

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.